-2c: External Affairs and Additional Legislation Committee, 'UK international agreements after Brexit: A role for the Assembly' (December 2019)92
+2c: External Affairs and Additional Legislation Committee, 'UK international agreements after Brexit: A role for the Assembly' (December 2019)

 Recommendation 1.
 To enable this scrutiny to take place, we recommend that the Welsh Government lays a UK Outline Approach24 at the same time as the Outline Approach is laid before the UK Parliament.
 The Outline Approach should be accompanied by an additional memorandum that explains the Welsh Government's position and the effect of implementing the eventual agreement on the Assembly's legislative competence and/or the Welsh Ministers' functions.
+Recommendation 2.
+We recommend that, in circumstances where the Welsh Government is seeking to reach an agreement that would constrain the future legislative competence of the Assembly once implemented, then the Welsh Government should seek the Assembly's consent before making such representations to the UK Government.

-92 National Assembly for Wales: External Affairs and Additional Legislation Committee, UK international agreements after Brexit: A role for the Assembly (2019)
+&lt;sup>93 National Assembly for Wales: External Affairs and Additional Legislation Committee, UK international agreements after Brexit: A role for the Assembly (2019)